 Have A Scarf

-Utilizing a scarf while sleeping or working out will shield hair from environmental influences that can cause your hair to sweat more or lock in dirt.
+Utilizing a scarf while sleeping or working out (Check out this article: working out with weave) will shield hair from environmental influences that can cause your hair to sweat more or lock in dirt.

 A Good Edge Control and Shampoo